-Citigroup Inc. (C) Chief Financial Officer John Gerspach called (C) the margins “still well above the historical levels” on a conference call this week.
+Citigroup Inc. (C:US) Chief Financial Officer John Gerspach called (C:US) the margins “still well above the historical levels” on a conference call this week.
 In 2007, Countrywide Financial Corp., the then-market leader and later bought by Bank of America, reported a margin on prime loans of 0.80 percent.

 Michael Bauer, a San Francisco Fed economist, signaled in a May paper the central bank was aware that its purchases of mortgage-backed securities might have a limited impact when it came to helping homeowners.
 Bauer highlighted the “weaker link between MBS yields” and actual loan rates, and said the disconnect “may persist for some time.”

 To contact the reporter on this story: Jody Shenn in New York at email@example.com